keys icon

 Do I need a big deposit for a two-year fix?

-Pros and cons of two-year fixed rate mortgages
+Pros and cons of a 2-year fixed mortgage rate

 • Two-year fixed mortgages usually offer lower interest rates compared to their three-year and five-year counterparts and can allow you to reassess your mortgage sooner.

-• A two-year mortgage can offer the peace of mind that your payments won’t change for the next two years, which offers greater flexibility when budgeting your money each month.
+• A two-year mortgage offers the peace of mind that your payments won’t change for the next two years, which can make it easier to budget your money each month.

-• You could find yourself missing out on cheaper payments should interest rates fall drastically while locked into your two-year term.
+• You could find yourself missing out on cheaper deals should interest rates fall drastically while locked into your two-year term.

 How do two-year fixed mortgage rates compare to five-year or variable?

-Meanwhile, variable mortgages often charge lower rates than any fixed rate product, at least initially, but borrowers will always be at the mercy of the lender should it decide to hike its prices.
-While the gamble of these mortgages could pay off and lead to lower costs overall, also take into account that your payments are likely to change each month, which can make it harder to budget your money.
+Unlike fixed rate mortgages, the interest rate on a variable mortgage can change which means borrowers will always be at the mercy of the lender should it decide to hike its prices.
+While the gamble of these mortgages could pay off and lead to lower costs overall, also take into account that your payments are likely to change each month (and could increase), which can make it harder to budget your money.

 What happens when the two-year fixed term ends?

-If you’re approaching the end of a two-year term, there a few options over what happens next.
+If you’re approaching the end of a two-year term, your lender should contact you several months beforehand.
+You can then choose what happens next.

 Moneyfacts tip Rory McGrellis Staff Photo